calcit-lang/guidebook/docs/intro/indentation-syntax.md

 ```

 Notice that in Cirru `|s` prepresents a string `"s"`, it's always trying to use prefixed syntax. `"\"s"` also means `|s`, and double quote marks existed for providing context of "character escaping".

+### More about Cirru

+A review of Cirru in Chinese:

+<iframe width="720" height="405" frameborder="0" src="https://www.ixigua.com/iframe/7092697111279763975?autoplay=0" referrerpolicy="unsafe-url" allowfullscreen></iframe>